 However, if you don’t want to walk the coast you can sit back and relax on some of the most picturesque beaches in the whole of the UK.
-Many of them have a Mediterranean feel with turquoise water and sub-tropical plants lining the beach.
-Cornwall’s beaches are also renowned for being some of the best surfing beaches in the whole of Europe with the national championships regularly being hosted in Cornwall.
-It’s not just surfing that you can get up to while on holiday in Cornwall either, with coasteering, bodyboarding, stand up paddle boarding and sailing all being widely available on the Cornish coast.
-Don't forget, beaches are just one of the many free things to do in Cornwall!
+Many of them have a Mediterranean feel with turquoise water and sub-tropical plants lining the sand.
+Cornwall’s beaches are also renowned for being some of the best surfing beaches in the whole of Europe with the national championships regularly being hosted here.
+It’s not just surfing that you can get up to while on holiday in Cornwall either, with coasteering, bodyboarding, stand-up paddle boarding and sailing all being widely available on the Cornish coast.

 Family days out

-If you want to get away from the beach, there are plenty of exciting family days out in the county.
-Get up close and personal with animals at one of the many farm parks, zoos or aquariums, including the popular Cornish Seal Sanctuary (above), where animals live in replicas of their natural environment without risk of destruction.
-For a thrill, you could head to a family theme park, where you’ll find rides to get the pulse racing as well as rides to suit young and old alike.
-If the weather doesn’t quite suit a swim in the sea, you can visit one of the fantastic swimming pools in the area featuring slides and wave machines when you visit Cornwall!
+If you want to get away from the beach, there are plenty of exciting family days out in Cornwall.
+Get up close and personal with animals at one of the many farm parks, zoos or aquariums, including Newquay Zoo, Paradise Park and the popular Cornish Seal Sanctuary (above), where rescued animals live in replicas of their natural environment without risk of destruction.
+For a thrill, you could head to a family theme park, like Flambards, where you’ll find rides to get the pulse racing.
+And if the weather doesn’t quite suit a swim in the sea, you can visit one of the fantastic swimming pools in the area featuring slides and wave machines.

-Arguably the most famous tourist attraction in the whole of Cornwall is the Eden Project.
+Arguably the most famous tourist attraction in Cornwall is the Eden Project.
 You’ll find the world’s largest captive rainforest recreating the wild environment with a steamy atmosphere and plants native to the rainforest.
-You can even combine your visit here with one of the ever popular Eden Sessions where some of the biggest names in the world of music perform each summer.
+You can even combine your visit here with one of the ever-popular Eden Sessions where some of the biggest names in the world of music perform each summer.

 History and culture

-While in Cornwall a trip to a local farmers’ market is a must in order to pick up some of the fabulous local produce that Cornwall is famous for.
-Markets take place regularly in locations across Cornwall with some of the biggest taking place in Camborne, Falmouth and Helston.
-For the perfect gifts to take home to friends and family head to Cornish Market World where you will find crafty bits and bobs from quirky local manufacturers.
+While visiting Cornwall, a trip to a local farmers’ market is a must in order to pick up some of the delicious local produce that the county is famous for.
+Markets take place regularly in locations across the region with some of the biggest in Camborne, Falmouth and Helston.
+For the perfect gifts to take home to friends and family, head to Cornish Market World where you will find all manner of crafty goods from quirky local manufacturers.